Plant-based lentil burgers topped with juicy tomatoes, crunchy sprouts, and a creamy vegan mayo is what burger dreams are made of.

 - Transfer lentils to a bowl and mash some of the lentils with the back of the fork, leaving some whole.
 Next, add tomato paste, and chia egg to the lentil burger batter.
 Mix well.

-- Form burgers into a tight-packed ball, then flatted into patties.
+- Form burgers into a tight-packed ball, then flatten into patties.
 They should be relatively thin and small to prevent crumbling.
-Freezer for 30 minutes to firm up
+Freeze for 30 minutes to firm up

 - Then, in a non-stick pan, heat 1 tablespoon of oil over medium heat.
 Once hot, add the burgers.
-Cook for ten minutes, flipping halfway.
+Cook for 5 minutes on each side.

 - If the lentil burger mix is too crumbly, wet your hands.
 This will help make it easier to mold into a bowl and then into a patty.